 A Venn Diagram shows similarities and differences of subjects.
 It has 2 overlapping circles with a wide space in the middle.
 This space shows what the subjects have in common.
 Each circle represents a subject.
 List similar characteristics or points in the overlapping section.
 All other points are in the outer part of the circles.
 See the Compare and Contrast Paper Venn Diagram below.

 But what if you are comparing and contrasting 3 subjects?
 Add a third circle to the Venn Diagram.
 Part of the third circle overlaps with the other circles.
 See the Compare and Contrast Paper Venn Diagram–3 Subjects below.
-There is also overlapping space between 2 subjects.
+There is also overlapping space between the 2 subjects.
 Two subjects may have something in common that differs from the third.

 The listing method also helps you select the points you want to focus on in a paper.
 To do this activity, write the title/name of each subject you’re comparing and contrasting.
 List all of the characteristics of each subject.
 Then highlight or circle the things that are similar or in common.
 The things that aren’t highlighted are contrasting characteristics.
 Listing helps you discover what points to compare and contrast.

 Next, you need to find evidence that will show how the points for each subject compare and contrast with the elements of the other subject(s).
 For example, if you compare and contrast two world leaders, you want to find facts about each person.
 It could be evidence of decisions they made, quotes from things they said or did, etc.

 As you find evidence, ask yourself the question, “So, what?”
 Here are some questions to help you figure out your conclusion:

 - What is the significance of each piece of evidence?